 Check out our articles on Video Conferencing, Streaming Content and live video and Discussion and Chat for more information on platforms.

-All UoB Students have access to Microsoft Teams and Zoom via the IT Services Team
+All University of Bristol students have access to Microsoft Teams and Zoom via the IT Services Team.

 All events, both in-person and digital should be as inclusive and accessible as possible.
 Here are some tips to think about: